StudioSixPlusOne/rack-modules/README.md

 # StudioSixPlusOne
 VCV Rack modules

+These have not been updated for V2.0, and have build fails on a MAC that I am unable to test.
+If anyone uses these please request an update, and I shall update to 2.0 but will require help building for mac.

 A collection of modules for [VCV Rack](https://github.com/VCVRack/Rack), a cross platform opensource, modular synth emulator software.

 Modules are polyphonic where applicable.
 Early releases and beta modules can be found here on github, before being submitted to the VCV library.